 Using this opportunity to introduce people to concepts of how they can save money and realign their budget to better serve them is a win-win for everyone.
 Though they might not want to buy insurance from you right away—they would sure remember you for future financial needs.

 In my opinion, Art Williams was right.
 Relationships do take the time to develop and cultivate.
 By you taking that time to learn about your customers and finding out what they need, you will more than likely be able to assist them in ways you never thought of.
 Once there is a measure of trust between you and them, any venture that you become involved with might be an option they’d consider.

 People like to work and deal with people they believe are honest and trustworthy.
 And if you treat them right—they will tell their friends about you.
 Before you know it, you will have all the clients and customers you need.
 (Or at least that’s the theory)

 What Are Some Other Options?

-Allstate, Liberty Mutual and many independent both insurance companies and insurance quote programs offers affiliate programs.
+Allstate, Liberty Mutual and many independent both insurance companies and insurance quote programs offer affiliate programs.

 So what does that mean?